ts-type-makeup/superstruct-ts-transformer/README.md

 ### It's only JSON validation

 No more, no less.
-Everything that's not representable in json or doesn't have a standard represenation is out of the scope of this library, e.g. BigInts, functions, objects with a number indexer.
+Everything that's not representable in JSON or doesn't have a standard representation is out of the scope of this library, e.g. BigInts, functions, objects with a number indexer.
 You may want to keep an eye on a custom validators feature though.

 ## Installation